8 Reasons to Wear Shades in the Fall

 1. The sun is in your line of sight during the fall and winter.

 The sun is closest to your field of vision in the fall and winter.
-If you live closer to the equator, you’ll notice less of a different with the sun in the sky.
-For people who experience seasonal change from fall to winter with shorter days, the sun doesn’t go as high in the sky.
+If you live closer to the equator, you’ll notice less of a difference as the sun appears to stay higher in the sky.
+For people who experience seasonal change from fall to winter with shorter days, the sun isn't as high in the sky as it is in summer.
 This means it is closer to your line of sight all day long during colder months.
 That’s why you should wear your sunglasses to protect from the sun while you’re more likely to find it in sight.
 Many people overlook this fact!
 Instead, be your extraordinary self and sport an accessory that not only makes you feel good, but looks good too.

 2. UVA/UVB rays affect you all year.